Breton–Norman war: Battle of Dinan

 The Battle of Dinan occurred in 1065.
-Harold fought on the side of Duke William, whose army had chased Duke Conan from Dol-de-Bretagne to Rennes.
+Harold fought on the side of Duke William, whose army had chased Duke Conan from Dol to Rennes.
 Duke Conan finally surrendered at Château de Dinan, Brittany.
 The battle is recalled in the Bayeux Tapestry (see illustration).

 Death of the Breton lord

 During Duke Conan's 1066 campaign against Anjou, he took Pouancé and Segré, and arrived in Château-Gontier.
 There he was found dead on 11 December after donning poisoned riding gloves.
 Duke William was widely suspected.

 Aftermath

 Duke Conan II was succeeded by his sister, Hawise, whose marriage to Hoel of Cornwall may have been a political move to consolidate and stabilize the east and west regions of the duchy.

 Bretons would eventually invade England with the Normans in 1066 mainly as cavalry, which they specialized in.